-Did you know we have been installing sensors to help you be able to see the available parking in your area?
+Did you know we have been installing sensors to help you see the available parking in your area?

 They also allow us to monitor the availability of parking spaces, collect useful data about parking trends, and assist our Parking Control officers to ensure parking restrictions in your street are followed.

 As we move towards being a 'smart city’ we are taking the opportunity to provide remote parking availability via a parking app.
 You can download the ‘Park Moonee Valley’ app for free on Google Play Store (Android) and Apple iTunes (iPhone/iPad) by clicking the buttons below.
 The instructions on how to use the app can be found here.

 The demand for parking permits is already greater than the number of parking spaces available in some parts of our city, yet our population and that around Moonee Valley will continue to increase.